sigmacomputing/plugin/README.md

     ): void;

     /**
-     * Triggers an action based on the provided action trigger Id */ triggerAction(id: string): void;
+     * Triggers an action based on the provided action trigger ID */ triggerAction(id: string): void;

+    /**
+     * Registers an effect with the provided action effect ID */ registerEffect(id: string, effect: Function): void;

+    /**
+     * Unregisters an effect based on the provided action effect ID */ unregisterEffect(id: string): void;

     /**
      * Overrider function for Config Ready state